Global Citizen Diplomacy of 21st Century — one individual, one city at a time

 For over twenty-five years, New Haven Sister Cities has endeavored to promote an awareness of the customs, cultures and historical heritage of its sister cities within the city of New Haven, Connecticut and beyond.
 The current sister cities are Afula-Gilboa in Israel, Amalfi in Italy, Avignon in France, Freetown in Sierra Leone, Hue in Vietnam, León in Nicaragua and Tetlanohcan in Mexico.
 Bringing the world to New Haven and New Haven to the world.

-New Haven Sister Cities consists of an all-volunteer Board of Directors, asisted by volunteers.
+New Haven Sister Cities consists of an all-volunteer Board of Directors.
 The Honorable Mayor John DeStefano Jr. is the Honorary Chairman of the Board of Directors.
 Many of the directors represent major business interests in the community.
 The city's academic institutions, (Yale University, Quinnipiac University, Southern Connecticut State University, University of New Haven and Gateway Community Technical College), all have designated seats on the Board of Directors.

 View Sistercities of New Haven, Connecticut in a larger map